591909185/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

 Bao Zhao is right now an awarded Master student at ShanghaiTech University, he is goning to continue his PhD study at ETH Zurich.
-His research interest is highly focued on interdisplinary studies, such as energy harvesting and biomechanics, which may solve real-world multi-flied coupling challenges that are inherently interdisciplinary.
+His research interests are highly focued on interdisplinary studies, such as energy harvesting and biomechanics, which may solve real-world multi-flied coupling challenges that are inherently interdisciplinary.